cmdraghici/BankChurners/README.md

 For this project, I was interestested in using Credit Card Customers to better understand:

-1. The impact os the education level into the income salary?
+1. Which is the impact of the education level into the income salary?
-2. The gender influence into churn decision?
+2. Is there any influnce of the gender into the salary income?
-3.
+3. Higher studies implies more responsabilities with your account?
-4.
+4. Higher income implies less depts?
-5.
+5. What make a person churn the bank?

 ## File Descriptions <a name="files"></a>